briandconnelly/BEACONToolkit/csv/doc/csv.md

 To make datasets easier to understand, *metadata*, or additional information about the data, can be added through the use of *headers* and *comments*.
 A header row is used to describe the data stored in each column of a dataset.
+Although there is no official specification, many software packages that support headers expect them to be on the first line of the file.

 Comments allow CSV files to contain additional notes about the data, such as a description of when and where the data were acquired, how the dataset was obtained, or any remarks about a specific data point.
 Comments are identified